lynnnnaa/CPSC501_A2/README.md

 2. The name of the immediate super-class
 3. The name of each interface the class implements
 4. The constructors the class declares.
 For each, also find the following:
-	a.
-The name
+	1. The name
-  b.
-The exceptions thrown
+  2. The exceptions thrown
-  c.
-The parameter types
+  3. The parameter types
-  d.
-The modifiers
+  4. The modifiers
 5. The methods the class declares.
 For each, also find the following:
-	a.
-The name
+	1. The name
-  b.
-The exceptions thrown
+  2. The exceptions thrown
-  c.
-The parameter and types d.
+  3. The parameter and types d.
 The return-type
-  e.
-The modifiers
+  4. The modifiers
 6. The fields the class declares.
 For each, also find the following:
-	a.
-The name
+	1. The name
-  b.
-The type
+  2. The type
-  c.
-The modifiers
+  3. The modifiers
-  d.
-The current value
+  4. The current value

 ## Running Project